Who can apply for extension of a Schengen visa or visa-exempt period?

 You must provide documents showing that you meet the extension conditions.
 To apply for extension of a Schengen tourist or business visa or visa-exempt period you need the following documents:

 To apply for an extension of a visa for short-stay or visa-exempt period at an IND service desk,

-Please note: It is currently not possible to make an appointment at an IND desk to extend your visa or visa-exempt period.
+Please note: It is currently not possible to make an appointment at an IND desk to extend your visa.
+We handle your application for extension of your visa through the phone.
 This is because of the coronavirus measures.
 Read more on

 Extension of the visa-exempt term is free of charge.
 The cost of extension of a short-stay visa are [Visa extension $uitzonderingsbedrag2].
 You pay during the appointment at the IND Desk.
 You do not have to pay if your visa is:

 - extended due to circumstances beyond one's control, or

 Decision on your application

 Bring the requested documents to your appointment.
 The IND will assess your application during the meeting.
 The decision will be either positive or negative.

 The decision is positive: you meet the conditions for extension of a short-stay visa or free period.
 You will receive a sticker in your passport as proof of the extension.

 The decision is negative: you do not meet the conditions for extension of a short-stay visa or free period.
 The IND employee will tell you why your short-stay visa or free period will not be extended.